c2d7fa/sass-labmix/README.md

 - [Parcel's CSS transformer](https://github.com/parcel-bundler/parcel-css) implements some of the functionality of CSS Color Module Level 5, including `color-mix()` and `lch()`.
 If you're already using Parcel, just use that instead!
 - [PostCSS](https://postcss.org/) supports Lab and related color spaces through [postcss-preset-env](https://github.com/csstools/postcss-plugins/tree/main/plugin-packs/postcss-preset-env), but [as of May 2022, it does not support `color-mix()`](https://github.com/csstools/postcss-plugins/issues/177).
 - This library is a fork of [sass-planifolia](https://github.com/xi/sass-planifolia/).
 This fork has less functionality, but aims to be compatible with Dart Sass (without triggering any deprecation warnings).
 Changes made here may or may not be upstreamed into Planifolia in the future.
-- [oddbird/blend](https://github.com/oddbird/blend) also provides early access to some of the functionality of the CSS Color Module Level 5 features, but unless I'm missing something, there is no equivalent of `pf-mix`.
+- [oddbird/blend](https://github.com/oddbird/blend) also provides early access to some of the functionality of the CSS Color Module Level 5 features, but unless I'm missing something, there is no equivalent of `mix`.